Email Usage Statistics 2022

 That being said, it’s also important for marketers to be aware of current email usage trends and statistics.
 With this information, you’ll know how to stay relevant to your audience.

-In this post, we’ll walk you through how many people use email and email usage statistics that will help you create campaigns to help your brand stand out from the competition.
+In this post, we’ll walk you through how many people use email and email usage statistics for 2022 that will help you create campaigns to help your brand stand out from the competition.

 Key Email Usage Statistics for 2022

 - 4.258 billion people use email

 - 300 billion emails are sent every day

 - The average person has 1.75 email accounts